-Summer-time is the perfect time to be outside, and bush-whacking is a great childhood activity.
+Summertime is the perfect time to be outside, and bush-whacking is a great childhood activity.
 Kids love getting out there and exploring the woods, building forts, picking up sticks…but there is one danger out there to be aware of.
 Ticks!
 They’re small but carry many diseases.

-If you’re in an area with wild deer, be especially careful, as theses ticks often carry Lyme Disease.
+If you’re in an area with wild deer, be especially careful, as these ticks often carry Lyme Disease.
 Tick checks are one of the ways you can prevent Lyme disease and other infections spread by ticks.

-where to check for ticks
+Where to check for ticks

 Check yours and your child’s entire body, especially: